7-year-old girl dies in ATV accident in Boaz, coroner’s office says - NewsBreak

 MARSHALL COUNTY, Ala.
 (WHNT) — The Marshall County Coroner’s Office confirmed a young girl has died as a result of an ATV crash late Tuesday night.

-The coroner’s office said they were dispatched to Brock Road in Boaz around 7:30 p.m. in reference to an ATV accident with an adult and child involved.One dead, one injured in Madison County shooting
+The coroner’s office said they were dispatched to Brock Road in Boaz around 7:30 p.m. in reference to an ATV accident with an adult and child involved.Prayer no longer allowed over PA before football games in Jefferson County

-Officials with the Alabama Law Enforcement Agency said the woman was driving the ATV when it left the road and overturned.

-While the woman was taken to the hospital by helicopter, the 7-year-old girl was pronounced dead at the scene.
+While the adult was taken to the hospital, the 7-year-old girl was pronounced dead at the scene.
 Authorities are not releasing the name of the child.

 Alabama State Troopers are investigating the cause of the accident.